A Complete Guide to Event Marketing: Before the Event

 The very first step in event marketing includes determining who your target audience is.
 A proper research and creating an accurate persona is one of the most important aspects of running an event.
 It sets the foundations for communication, event marketing strategies, and the overall success of your event.

-A proper research and creating an accurate persona is one of the most important aspects of running an event.
+A proper research and creating an accurate persona is one of the most important aspects of planning an event.
 It sets the foundations for communication, event marketing strategies, and the overall success of your event.

 For example, if you target people from the corporate environment, you will focus your promotion strategies around LinkedIn, or email marketing.
 Also, the tone of voice will be slightly different than in the case of, for example, addressing the creative community.